STEEPLE INN 2471

 This was a wartime Wedding in 1944 the Bride, Groom and Best man are unknown.

-The bridesmaid was Mary Tosh who later married and became an Allen then went on to live the rest of her life in Antrim.
+The bridesmaid was Mary Tosh who later married and became an Allen then went on to live most of her life in Antrim.

 STEWARTS 603